denizgursoy/gotouch/README.md

 }
 ```

-You can also use other go template library's capabilities such as conditions, iterating array values etc. For more
+You can also use other go template library's capabilities such as conditions, iterating array values, etc. For more
 information see [go template library](https://pkg.go.dev/text/template).

 ### Write your properties yaml file